jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 information, and specific columns in one table may be formally linked to other tables.
 Information stored in or across tables can be retrieved using a language called SQL, which stands for Structured Query Language.
-We will learn some basic SQL commands, but much of your work will done in R.
+You will learn some basic SQL commands in this chapter, but much of your work will done in R.

-Typically, SQL databases are stored on a large server (such as the server at a university or agency) that requires a management and oversight by a database administrator.
+Typically, SQL databases are stored on a large server (such as the server at a university or agency) that requires management and oversight by a database administrator.
 In contrast, a SQLite database does not require a server or administrator.
 Instead, the entire database is stored as a single file, which may reside on a single computer or in the cloud.
 The SQLite home page explains: “SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 The code for SQLite is in the public domain and is thus free for use for any purpose, commercial or private.
 SQLite is the most widely deployed database in the world with more applications than we can count, including several high-profile projects.” \[2\]

 An **AMMonitor** SQLite database is created with the `dbCreate()` function, and should be stored in the “database” folder within the main